Technical diving: Origin

-The popular use of the term technical diving can be traced back to the cover story of the first issue of "aquaCorps" magazine (1991 through 1995), in early 1990, titled call it "High-Tech" Diving by Bill Hamilton, describing the current state of recreational diving beyond the generally accepted limits, such as, deep, decompression and mixed gas diving.
-By mid-1991, the magazine was using the term technical diving, as an analogy with the established term technical (rock) climbing.
-More recently, recognising that the term was already in use by Royal Navy for rebreather diving, Hamilton redefined technical diving as diving with more than one breathing gas or with a rebreather.
+The popular use of the term technical diving can be traced back to the cover story of the first issue of aquaCorps magazine (1990–1996), in early 1990, titled Call it "High-Tech" Diving by Bill Hamilton, describing the current state of recreational diving beyond the generally accepted limits, such as deep, decompression and mixed gas diving.
+By mid-1991, the magazine was using the term technical diving, as an analogy to the established term technical (rock) climbing.

+More recently, recognizing that the term was already in use by the Royal Navy for rebreather diving, Hamilton redefined technical diving as diving with more than one breathing gas or with a rebreather.
 Richard Pyle (1999) defined a technical diver as "anyone who routinely conducts dives with staged stops during an ascent as suggested by a given decompression algorithm".

 The term technical diving was also used in the US as far back as 1977 by the California Advisory Committee on Scientific and Technical Diving (CACSTD), to distinguish more complex modes of recreational diving from scientific diving for regulatory purposes.
 In the US the Occupational Safety and Health Administration categorises diving which is not occupational as recreational diving for purposes of exemption from regulation.
 This is also the case in some other countries, including South Africa.
+The use of the term technical diving by the CACSTD appears to refer to dives done for technical support of scientific work by occupational divers, and is no longer used for this meaning.

-Technical diving emerged in between the mid-1980s to the mid-to-late-1990s, and much of the history of its development was recorded in "aquaCorps, The Journal for Technical Diving" (1990-1996), started by Michael Menduno to provide a forum for these aspects of diving that most recreational diving magazines of the time refused to cover.
+Technical diving emerged between the mid-1980s and the mid-to-late-1990s, and much of the history of its development was recorded in aquaCorps, started by Michael Menduno to provide a forum for these aspects of diving that most recreational diving magazines of the time refused to cover.